IDREsandbox/vsim/docs/dependencies.md

 # dependencies

-flatbuffers
+flatbuffers - serialization

-OpenSceneGraph
+OpenSceneGraph - 3D viewer and scene graph

-Qt5
+Qt5 - gui

-crypto++
+crypto++ - cryptography

-assimp
+assimp - model format loader

-# vcpkg
+# windows, vcpkg

 Make sure you have at least 30GB before doing this.
 These build trees are kind of enormous, and can take several hours to build.
 You can delete the big buildtrees folder afterwards.

-intalling vcpkg
-you probably have to switch to powershell to run the bat
+intalling vcpkg, you have to use to powershell to run the bat
 ```
 git clone https://github.com/Microsoft/vcpkg
 cd vcpkg